Red Nose Media Fast Facts

 Stillbirth

-Death occurring from 20 weeks gestation prior to birth with a weight of 400g or more.
-Stillbirth may also include late term abortion after 20 weeks gestation
+Death occurring from 20 weeks of gestation before birth with a weight of 400g or more.
+Stillbirth may also include late term abortion after 20 weeks of gestation

 Sudden & unexpected death in infancy (SUDI) across Australia